nrao57/TapCartSubmission/README.md

     * Design Doc
     * More Tests
-    * Logging
+    * More Logging
     * Performance Profiling
+    * Input Parameter Validation
+    * Performance Metrics
+    * Data Validation

 ### If this were an actual project were, the requirements made clear?
 What could be added or clarified?

-	*
+	* There were many issues with the given requirements, besides the typos : )

 ### In your experience, what kind of requirements work best?
 What kind of template would you use to define requirements for a group of developers which you were leading?
 	* JIRA Tickets
 	* Agile Methodology
 	* The more specific the requirements the better